holochain/docs-pages/src/concepts/2_application_architecture.md

 Each conductor is a **node** in a peer-to-peer network of agents using the same app.
 Each DNA in the hApp has its own separate private network and distributed data store.
 The conductor handles communication and data sharing between nodes.
 </div>

 Functional components and architectural layers both enjoy clean separation.
-You can mix and match, augment, or replace existing pieces.
+You can combine, augment, or replace existing pieces.
 This gives you a lot of flexibility and empowers your users to take ownership of their experience.

+!!! info
-All functions in your DNA start with a fresh memory state, which is wiped out once the function is finished.
+    All functions in your DNA start with a fresh memory state which is cleared once the function is finished.
 The only place that persistent state is kept is in the user's device storage.
-If you've written RESTful applications with frameworks like Django and PHP, this is a familiar pattern.
+If you've written applications with REST-friendly stacks like Django and PHP-FastCGI, or with [function-as-a-service](https://en.wikipedia.org/wiki/Function_as_a_service) platforms like AWS Lambda, you're probably familiar with this pattern.

 ## Key takeaways